connorbowen/apiq-mvp/docs/PRIMARY_ACTION_AUDIT_SUMMARY.md

 - Maintains accessibility standards
 - Scales for future growth

 The standardized patterns eliminate confusion and provide a clear path forward for maintaining consistent, high-quality user experiences.

+## July 2025 Update
+- All primary actions in Create Connection modal and ConnectionsTab use correct `data-testid` and ARIA patterns
+- Fully accessible via keyboard and screen reader
+- Confirmed by passing E2E and accessibility tests